node-energy/pypiserver-nginx/README.md

 It's part of this repository, so you can simply run `./init-letsencrypt.sh`.

 ### Start
 Finally you can start the server.
-It's as simple as `docker-compose up -d`.
+It's as simple as `docker compose up -d`.

 ### Auto start on system start